 RELEASE: NHMC APPLAUDS MALDEF FOR ITS KEY ROLE IN DEFEATING PRESIDENT TRUMP IN ADDING A CITIZENSHIP QUESTION TO THE 2020 CENSUS, BUT TRUMP CONTINUES TO DAMAGE THE LATINO COMMUNITY

-Los Angeles, CA. – The National Hispanic Media Coalition (NHMC) proudly applauds its long-time coalition partner, the Mexican American Legal Defense and Educational Fund (MALDEF), Thomas A. Saenz, its president and general counsel, and his great MALDEF team for successfully challenging and blocking President Trump’s repeated attempts to unconstitutionally add a citizenship question on the 2020 Census.
+<![CDATA[Los Angeles, CA. – The National Hispanic Media Coalition (NHMC) proudly applauds its long-time coalition partner, the Mexican American Legal Defense and Educational Fund (MALDEF), Thomas A. Saenz, its president and general counsel, and his great MALDEF team for successfully challenging and blocking President Trump’s repeated attempts to unconstitutionally add a citizenship question on the 2020 Census.

 Although President Trump insisted he was not “backing down” during a White House press conference in the Rose Garden yesterday, he essentially conceded his defeat after a 19-month battle to intentionally undercount Latinos and other immigrants from participating in the decennial survey.

 Instead, Trump announced plans to sign an executive order directing Homeland Security, the Social Security Administration, and other federal agencies to share records with the Census Bureau to allow them to develop estimates as to how many undocumented immigrants are in the U.S., something most agencies already do.